yashu1482/AutoKeyWinKeybinds/README.md

 A Simple Autokey Script to Rebind Win key and Win + Shortcuts.

 ---
-Prevent Windows key from opening Start menu.
+Win Rebind to Prevent Windows key from opening Start menu.

----
 Window Management

 1. Win + Tab to Alt + Tab